-Bandra’s Desi Deli offers a fusion of global food with a local touch
+Bandra deli offers global food with a local touch

 There is space for only three families and four couples, but the ambiance at Desi Deli, a new deli at Bandra Reclamation is cheerful.
 The menu clipped on a board is divided into: hot dogs, burgers, tamales (wraps), entrees, chaa and desserts.